 - The objective of the CorDapp design is to avoid Privacy Leaks

-Taking the example above, we can start to build up the modelling by considering PartyD
+Taking the example above, we can start to build up the analysis by considering PartyD

 The analysis starts from the last point in a State’s evolution for the part of the State’s evolution which is in scope for the diagram.